ZiZ98660/ard-2/README.md

-# Capital Growth Academy
+# ARD DELSUTH

-This is the official web application for Capital Growth Academy, built with [Next.js](https://nextjs.org/).
+This is the official web application for ARD DELSUTH, built with [Next.js](https://nextjs.org/).

 ## Getting Started